ExtendRealityLtd/Academy/Documentation/HowToGuides/Basics/AddingTheUnityXRCameraRig/README.md

 ## Introduction

-The UnityXR CameraRig helper prefab provides a camera that tracks the HMD rotation and position along with any available XR controllers.
+The UnityXR CameraRig prefab provides a camera that tracks the HMD rotation and position along with any available XR controllers.

 The outcome of this How-To Guide is to learn how to add the UnityXR CameraRig prefab to the scene and configure it for the tracking space type you require.